 Following this we walk to a pizzeria for today’s cooking lesson—making traditional Italian pizza.
 Under the guidance of a professional pizzaiolo (pizza chef) we’ll make our own pizzas and enjoy them in the company of the regular Italian customers.

-We’ll have some free time in Santarcangelo before our last outing, off to a medieval village in the nearby hills.
-Here we’ll have our final aperitivo, toast our week together, and cap it off with a unforgettable dinner at a renowned osteria.
+You’ll have some free time in Santarcangelo before our last outing; we’ll have our final evening, toast our week together, and cap it off with a unforgettable dinner.

 Our four-star hotel, described as ‘Italian sophistication in a medieval setting’, is a recently renovated villa surrounded by lovely grounds and just minutes away from the ‘old town’ historical center of Santarcangelo di Romagna.
 Our lunches and dinners are at the best regional restaurants where your fellow diners are locals and where we’ll enjoy the excellent wines of the area.

 Most days require some walking, but no more than is usually required for, say, a city stroll or a guided tour.
-Transfers between activity locations vary, but usually are no more than 20-30 minutes in a van, with the exception of the first and last day transfers to/from Bologna (approximately one hour and fifteen minutes), and the day we visit Urbino, which requires an hour and a half each way.
+Transfers between activity locations vary, but usually are no more than 30-40 minutes in a van, with the exception of the first day transfers from Bologna and the day we visit Modena (approximately one hour and fifteen minutes) , and the day we visit Parma, which requires two hours and a half each way.

 - Wine and other beverages at included lunches and dinners;